With, for and from children

 Ilo von Seckendorff

-For me, a cabinet of wonder is a place of astonishment and surprise, for me it is often nature, but sometimes it is also my place of work in make-up in the theatre.
+For me, a Cabinet of Wonder is a place of astonishment and surprise, for me it is often nature, but sometimes it is also my place of work in make-up in the theater.
 As a child, I always wanted to have lots of pets.
 For this movie I created a wearable cat’s head for Elias and built other cat masks.
 I also designed a high hairstyle which Roya used as a nest for the guinea pigs.
 In both works, I enjoyed the freedom that was given to me during the production and the uncomplicated cooperation amongst everyone.